Home

 If this sounds like you, then please take a moment to acknowledge this important point:

-Distractions are normal, and that the whole point of mindfulness meditation is to learn to deal with these distractions.
+Distractions are normal.
+The whole point of mindfulness meditation is to learn to deal with these distractions.

 No matter what arises in your meditation, just observe it and let it go.
 Picture your distractions as puffs of cloud in the sky.
 Rarely do they hang around for long.
 As soon as you return your attention to your breathing, they begin to drift away or evaporate altogether.